sahil-yadav-tech/sahil-yadav-tech/README.md

 ### 👨‍💻 About Me

 - 🔥 4+ Years of Experience in Software Development
-- 🌱 Currently exploring **NestJS, Prisma, PostgreSQL, Next.js, GSAP**
-- 💬 Ask me about **MERN Stack & Backend Architecture**
+- 🏗️ Specialized in **MERN Stack & PostgreSQL**
+- 🧩 Strong understanding of **Microservices Architecture**
+- 🚀 Experience in **Production Deployment & Server Management**
 - 📫 Reach me at: **sahil9082811@gmail.com**
-- 🎯 Passionate about building scalable, performant web applications
+- 🎯 Passionate about building scalable, high-performance applications

 ---